 - HISTORICAL NOTE: "At the start considerable dissatisfaction was felt in respect to the accommodation offered by the State House, and only four days after its first occupation, George B. Tingley, a member from Sacramento, introduced a bill to remove the Legislature to Monterey.
 It only passed its first reading and was then consigned to the purgatory of "further action."
 Source: History of Santa Clara County by J. P. Munro-Fraser (1881)

-- Tingley was the first State Senator to represent Contra Costa County after it's incorporation.
+- HISTORICAL NOTE: Tingley was the first State Senator to represent Contra Costa County after its incorporation.

-- In 1851, Tingley became the first person to serve in both houses of the California Legislature and the first to go from the Assembly to the Senate.
+- HISTORICAL NOTE: In 1851, Tingley became the first person to serve in both houses of the California Legislature and the first to go from the Assembly to the Senate.

 Source: History of Political Conventions in California, 1849-1892 by Winfield J. Davis (1893)